loOong-Cheng/Adaptive-Shader-for-Point-Cloud-ply-/README.md

 </p>

-**Adaptive Shader** for PCX is a geometry shader developed in Unity and for Human point cloud rendering.
+**Adaptive Shader** for PCX is a unity project featuring a novel geometry shader and Human point cloud rendering.
 It is used for the course project [Virtual Humans](https://vlg.inf.ethz.ch/teaching/Virtual-Humans.html) taught at ETH Zurich.
 The codebase is [PCX](https://github.com/keijiro/Pcx)

 Features
 -------------------